dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ## Rationale

-Higher-order functions are a disruption in a warrant attribute context.
+Higher-order functions are cumbersome to use in a warrant attribute context.
 The execution of a context function may provably satisfy the conditions of a warrant attribute, but is considered invalid because the formal conditions of the warrant attribute not met.

 Warrant attributes on a functional (or, in fact, on any function) and on a functional's parameter mean very different things:
-* On a function, they give rise to a *guarantee* the function makes.
+* On a function, they give rise to a *guarantee* the function makes that callers may rely upon.
-* Only on a functional's parameter type, warrant attributes give rise to a *requirement* that the functional *needs* to work properly.
+* Only on a functional's parameter type, warrant attributes give rise to a *requirement* that the functional potentially *needs* to work properly.

 As an example, consider a functional taking a `pure` delegate parameter.
 The functional might make use of memoization, or the fact that the parameter's return values are